alan-turing-institute/rds-course/coursebook/modules/m2/overview.md

 Extra thoughts to check we cover:
 - raw data is not raw

-For reference, pandas functions/syntax used in m3/4 I'm not sure we cover in m2 (don't suggest we attempt to teach many of these though, perhaps ones in bold):
+For reference, pandas functions/syntax used in m3/4 I'm not sure we cover in m2 (suggest we ones in bold as those to introduce in M2):
 - `df.filter(regex=...)`
 - **`df.sort_values(by=column)`**
 - **`df["date_column"].dt.xyz`**